The best temperature to set the thermostat in winter

 Recommended thermostat settings in the winter

 Obviously, the average thermostat setting for winter is going to be higher than any thermostat setting in the summer.
 What might not be so obvious is that the recommended thermostat setting in the winter depends on the time of day.
-The ideal healthy home temperature in winter should be no higher 20 degrees Celsius or 68 degrees Fahrenheit when you’re at home during the day – you’ll be reasonably comfortable at this temperature without splurging on heating.
+The ideal healthy home temperature in winter should be no higher than 20 degrees Celsius or 68 degrees Fahrenheit when you’re at home during the day – you’ll be reasonably comfortable at this temperature without splurging on heating.

 When you’re away from home, the suggested thermostat temperature in winter is between 17 and 19 °C. After all, why make your home nice and toasty when there’s no one around to enjoy it?

 Be sure not to turn down your thermostat too low though – turning down your thermostat any lower than 17 degrees Celsius could result in your pipes freezing, as well as costly repair.
 The average house temperature needs to be comfortable and safe in the first place.
+This is particularly important for seniors.

 What heating temperatures are appropriate for your home at night?